storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 In this case, our component can access something called the channel.
 It lets us communicate with the panel (where we display notes).
 It has a NodeJS [EventEmitter](https://nodejs.org/api/events.html) compatible API.

-In the above case, it will emit the note's text to the channel, so our panel can listen to it.
+In the above case, it will emit the notes' text to the channel, so our panel can listen to it.

 Then add the following code to the register.js.